FriendsOfSymfony/FOSRestBundle/Resources/doc/2-the-view-layer.rst

 Symfony Forms have special handling inside the view layer.
 Whenever you:

-- return a Form from the controller.
+- Return a Form from the controller,
-- Set the form as only data of the view.
+- Set the form as only data of the view,
-- return an array with a 'form' key, containing a form.
+- Return an array with a ``'form'`` key, containing a form, or
-- return a form with validation errors.
+- Return a form with validation errors.

 Then:

 - If the form is bound and no status code is set explicitly, an invalid form leads to a "validation failed" response.
-- In a rendered template, the form is passed as 'form' and ``createView()`` is called automatically.
+- In a rendered template, the form is passed as ``'form'`` and ``createView()`` is called automatically.
 - ``$form->getData()`` is passed into the view template as ``'data'`` if the form is the only view data.
-- An invalid form will be wrapped into an exception.
+- An invalid form will be wrapped in an exception.

 A response example of an invalid form: